vikator88/axpo-challenge/README.md

 - **Warn**: Used when something fails but is recoverable, such as a minor issue that does not stop the execution of the program.
 - **Error**: Used when the task fails completely, causing it to stop.

+## Performance measurement

+As a potential improvement to the requested service, a performance logging system has been implemented to detect possible bottlenecks at any point in the application's lifecycle.

+Performance measurement has been included in the three basic actions of the use case:

+- Retrieve data from PowerService
+- Calculate the aggregates
+- Generate the CSV

 ## Tests

 To run the application, execute the following command in the terminal: